qlik-oss/core-website/docs/tutorials/data-loading.md

 We use the name `postgresgrpc`, which we defined when we created our connection.
-Then, we load the airport data from the PostgreSQL `airports` table into the QIX Engine table named `Airports`.
+Then, we load the airport data from the PostgreSQL `airports` table into a QIX Engine table that is named `Airports`.

-Next, we reload the data to load the new data into the QIX Engine and finally, we fetch the first 10 results of the `Airports` table and print them to the console.
+Next, we reload the data to load the new data into the QIX Engine.
+Finally, we fetch the first 10 results of the `Airports` table and print them to the console.

 **Tip:** We recommend that you take a look inside the `index.js` file